jeremyandrews/argus/memory-bank/progress.md

     * Viewing system statistics
   - Implemented approval and rejection workflows with reason tracking
   - Added pattern performance analysis with statistics reporting

+- ✅ **Recent Fixes to Alias System**:
+  - Fixed unused `increment_pattern_stat` function in database.rs by integrating it into both the approval and rejection workflows
+  - Fixed command line argument conflict in the Test command of the management tool (changed from -n to -1/-2 flags)
+  - Verified the expected behavior of static alias migration, confirming the low count is due to most aliases being canonical self-references
+  - Ensured pattern effectiveness metrics are now properly tracked for all alias approvals and rejections

 - ✅ **Static-to-Dynamic Migration**: Implemented transition from hardcoded to database-driven aliases
   - Created migration utility to import all static aliases to database